Rulers

 Jordan: Former prime minister (1984-85) Ahmad Obeidat dies.

 The Netherlands: Parliament appoints Rob Jetten as formateur.
-On February 9 the full cabinet (to be sworn in on February 23) is announced, with Tom Berendsen as foreign minister, Dilan Yesilgöz-Zegerius as defense minister, Pieter Heerma as interior minister, and Eelco Heinen remaining finance minister.
+On February 9 the full cabinet is announced, with Tom Berendsen as foreign minister, Dilan Yesilgöz-Zegerius as defense minister, Pieter Heerma as interior minister, and Eelco Heinen remaining finance minister.
+The government is sworn in on February 23.

 4